Orthodontics is the branch of dentistry dedicated to the correction of crooked teeth and misaligned bites, known as “malocclusions.”

-You are never too old to undergo orthodontic treatment, either.
+You are never too old to undergo orthodontic treatment at our practice, either.
 Since the advent of Invisalign, which allows patients to discreetly straighten their teeth in the midst of busy professional and personal lives, an increasing number of adults are pursuing orthodontic treatment.

 Learn More About Orthodontics

 Dental Insurance Often Covers the Cost of Treatment

 Straightening your smile offers so many oral health benefits that most insurance providers will cover at least a portion of the cost of orthodontic treatment at our Downtown Edmonton practice.